Our Board of Directors

 Luis A. Perez has been instrumental in the creation and expansion of GRSLA.
 Prior to being named President and CEO, Mr. Perez served as the Executive Director of the Horizons at Harley program (2010-2015), and in 2013 added the role of Director - Program Support and Expansion for GRSLA.

-Luis has been married to Pamela for over 40 years they have two adult children, Luis Gary and Rachel.
+Luis is married to Pamela and they have two adult children, Luis Gary and Rachel.